david-vanderson/dvui/README.md

 Note: This works with Zig 0.11.x.

-See [dvui-demo](https://github.com/david-vanderson/dvui-demo) for integration examples.

 Examples:
 - ```zig build run-standalone-sdl```
 - ```zig build run-ontop-sdl```

+This document is a broad overview.
+See [inside](/INSIDE.md) for implementation details and how to write and modify widgets.

 ## Use as library

+See [dvui-demo](https://github.com/david-vanderson/dvui-demo) for working examples.

 `build.zig`: